Remag/DeadSplit/FangameReader/FangameResources/Readme.txt

 - Danil2332 for layouts and testing.
 - IWBTB_Hype for layouts and testing.
-- Kamilia for help with 1.50 integration.
+- Kamilia for his help with 1.50 integration.
 - PrincessKennyTheBest, you know for what.
 - Rasty for layouts and testing.
 - SUDALV for layouts and testing.